tonsky/tonsky.github.io/_posts/2021-12-13-sublime-clojure.md

 And it drove me crazy before: I was banging my head way too often trying to understand why my `println` prints nothing, only to realize I was looking in the wrong place.

-So Sublime Clojure just gets rid of this complexity.
+So Clojure Sublimed just gets rid of this complexity.
 Any stdout, either from evaluation or from any other thread goes straight to `System.out`.
 If you want something else, just wrap your code with `(with-out-str ...) ` or `(binding [*out* ...] ...`).

 As an added bonus, there’s no extra panel to manage.
 There might be one if you choose to start your Clojure program directly from Sublime, but it’s completely up to you.